Los Angeles County

 The film industry is an integral part of the local economy, annually contributing $100 billion to the region.
 For decades, the name Hollywood has been synonymous with the movie business, but today most studios have moved into neighboring suburbs such as Burbank and Culver City.

 Some of the better-known areas in LA County aren’t even cities but rather districts or neighborhoods within Los Angeles, such as Hollywood, Silver Lake and Venice.
-In contrast, Beverly Hills, home to the most expensive residences in the world, and West Hollywood, a welcoming oasis to a diverse community of gays, Russians and musicians, are cities but are completely surrounded by the city of Los Angeles.
+Beverly Hills is home to expensive residences, and West Hollywood is a welcoming oasis to diverse communities.

 City & Town